Skip to main content

 • substantially more practical help, encouragement or prompting with daily living tasks than another child of their age frequently throughout the day, or

-• substantially more help than other children their age for at least 20 minutes at night, or at least three times during the night, or
+• substantially more practical help, encouragement or prompting than another child for at least 20 minutes at night, or

 To get the lower rate for care, they must need substantially more practical help, encouragement or prompting than other children of their age for at least one hour or more (in one go or spread throughout the day).

 To count as needing help at night, your child needs to require a lot more help than another child of their age at a time when the rest of the household would usually be asleep.
 For example, if you usually go to bed from 11pm-7am (or would usually if you were able to), it would only count as ‘night’ if it happens between 11pm-7am.
 If you would usually be up, it doesn’t count even though it is after the child’s bedtime.
+However, if you have to stay up later or get up earlier than you would otherwise because of your child’s needs, this counts as night-time.

 What the DWP look at